Enhancing Helix Brand with Modular Web Components & Interactive Experiences

 Brand elevation, content clarity with enhanced interactive web experiences and Sanity CMS integration

-On September 13, 2023, we successfully launched the Helix website featuring a strengthened brand identity and enriched interactive content tailored specifically for Helix's B2B audience.
+We strengthened brand identity and enriched interactive content tailored specifically for Helix's B2B audience.
 Also, built a platform to update their publishing processes and manage years of old content efficiently.
+Following the launch we observed a notable 12% increase in average engagement time.

-The Four Building Blocks of DNA Inspires Helix's Uniqueness
+The Four Building Blocks of DNA Inspires Helix's Uniqueness.

 How might we explore the primary forms at the center of the Helix brand through patterns and human connections?

+Helix's mission is to empower every person to improve their life with DNA, and after reviewing the helix brand documents we learned the significance of four DNA blocks and the relationship with Helix's offerings and uniqueness.
 We hit the ground running with diverse visual approaches using the four shapes for brand elements, including colors and typefaces.

 Some early explorations of various core components for the Helix.com homepage.
 Although these directions weren't approved by the client, they aided us in reaching the final designs after multiple iterations.

 After initially receiving approval from the Helix marketing and product teams, our presented different visual directions faced pushback upon review by Helix's C-level.
 We then refined the designs based on feedback, ultimately arriving at the approved final design.
+The final approved design was based on the concept of positioning Helix as a leading technology company driving transformation within the healthcare ecosystem

 Cornerstone Pages & Leveraging Patterns to Build Modular Designs